-At Ara there is no written dress code, but you are expected to attend classes dressed in a way which is generally acceptable.
+There is no written dress code, but you are expected to attend classes dressed in a way which is generally acceptable.
 However, you're expected to be "dressed for the occasion" when going on a site visit or undertaking a Cooperative Education Project.
 You may be prevented from going on site visits if the staff member is of the opinion that you're not dressed for the occasion.

-In this programme, a "dress code" and standard is required, as follows:
+In specific courses, a "dress code" and standard is required.
+These will be detailed in the Programme Handbook and Course Outline.